About The Division of Comparative Medicine

 2. Maintain a high level of service to research investigators;

-3. Foster a collaborative team environment within DCM and the research community that works with animals at MIT/Whitehead Institute;
+3. Foster a collaborative team environment within DCM and the research community that works with animals at MIT and the Whitehead Institute;

-4. Lead in, and expand, comparative medicine and translational research; and
+4. Lead and expand comparative medicine and translational research; and

 5. Train the next generation of comparative medicine scientists.